serverless/blog/posts/2017-08-11-serverless-ops-metrics.md

       - tooManyRecordsAlarm
 ```

-Once caveat here is that this will add latency to your overall Lambda execution as you will be waiting on the API call to Cloudwatch.
-If you want to avoid this, you can use CloudWatch log Metric Filters to create metrics from your logs -- more detail [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html).
+A caveat here is that this will add latency to your overall Lambda execution as you will be waiting on the API call to CloudWatch.
+If you'd like, you could avoid this by using CloudWatch log Metric Filters to create metrics from your logs instead -- more detail [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html).

 As your Serverless application gets more serious, you will want to track metrics more closely using a tool like DataDog, IOPipe, or Honeycomb.
 But for quick and easy monitoring, it's hard to go wrong with CloudWatch and the [serverless-plugin-aws-alerts](https://github.com/ACloudGuru/serverless-plugin-aws-alerts) plugin.